Devolution in the United Kingdom: Competences of the devolved governments

-Northern Ireland, Scotland & Wales enjoy different levels of legislative, administrative and budgetary autonomy.
-The devolved administration has exclusive powers in certain policy areas, while in others, responsibility is shared and some areas of policy in the specific area are not under the control of the devolved administration.
-For example, while policing and criminal law may be a competence of the Scottish Government, the UK Government remains responsible for anti-terrorism and coordinates serious crime through the NCA.
+Northern Ireland, Scotland and Wales enjoy different levels of legislative, administrative and budgetary autonomy.
+Each devolved administration has exclusive powers in certain policy areas, while in others, responsibility is shared and some areas of policy in the specific area are not under the control of the devolved administration.
+For example, while policing and criminal law may be a competence of the Scottish Government, the UK Government remains responsible for anti-terrorism, and coordinates serious crime response through the National Crime Agency.